 GoPM defines the 11 key principles of an effective governance system covered in this workshop:-

 This workshop describes the context in which the governance of projects, programmes and portfolios is conducted and provides guidance for their governance.
-It is intended for governing bodies and executive and senior management who influence, impact or make decisions regarding the governance of projects, programmes and portfolios.
+It is intended for governing bodies and executive and senior management who influence, impact or make decisions regarding the governance of projects, programs and portfolios.
 It is also intended to provide guidance to those who direct projects, programmes and portfolios, such as sponsors, steering committees, portfolio owners and the project management office.
 The workshop is intended to work as an interactive two-way discussion forum for the exchange on knowledge.
-This workshop can be combined with either our Advanced Project Management Master Class or Successful Project Sponsorship - The critical role of the Senior Responsible Owner
+This workshop can be incorporated into our Advanced Project Management Master Class (2 or 3 days) or combined with Successful Project Sponsorship - The critical role of the Senior Responsible Owner (1 day total).

 The workshop demonstrates typical outputs from project and program management systems that support the achievement of the GoPM principles.
 The ‘typical conforming systems / outputs’ are drawn from several sources.